eclipse-velocitas/velocitas-docs/content/en/docs/reference/seat_adjuster_use_case/_index.md

 {{< /imgproc >}}

 1. If the seat position will be changed by the driver, the new seat position will be sent to the **Seat Service** via CAN.
-2. The **Seat Service** streams the seat position via gRPC to the **Vehicle Data Broker** since it was registered beforehand.
+2. The **Seat Service** streams the seat position via gRPC to the **KUKSA Data Broker** since it was registered beforehand.
-3. The **Seat Adjuster Vehicle App** that subscribed to the seat position receives the new seat position from the **Vehicle Data Broker** as a result.
+3. The **Seat Adjuster Vehicle App** that subscribed to the seat position receives the new seat position from the **KUKSA Data Broker** as a result.
 12. The **Seat Adjuster Vehicle App** publishes this on topic `seatadjuster/currentPosition` with the payload:
     ```bash
     {"position": 350}